writing • learning • teaching

 In every way, the CAE and the Writing Center are allies for students, faculty, and staff.
 No academic health science center does more to ensure student success.

-The Writing Center is a resource for students for the development of good writing skills.
+The Writing Center is a resource for students, faculty, and staff for the development of good writing skills.

 Elements of Good Writing